Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 This is stored as a epoch time.
 (Seconds since January 1.
 1970)

-If we decide to order the feed based on TS we will not know inside a second which event that comes first.
+If we decide to order the feed based on TS we will not know inside a second which event comes first.

 We would also need to prevent that the feed is not complete for the latest second when retrieved.

-As example lets say that at time a 1582113506 subscriber request the feeds.
+As example, lets say that at time a 1582113506 subscriber request the feeds.
 At that time the following is stored and can be returned.

 - 1582113500 - Event A
 - 1582113500 - Event B